-The base management fee (the "Base Fee") is calculated at an annual rate of 2.00% of our gross assets.
+The base management fee (the "Base Fee") is calculated at an annual rate of 2.00% of our gross assets, which is defined as our total assets as reflected on our balance sheet (with no deduction for liabilities).
 For the period from the close of the initial public offering through and including December 31, 2011, the Base Fee was payable monthly in arrears, and was calculated based on the initial value of our assets upon the closing of our initial public offering in April 2011.
-For the year ended December 31, 2012, the Base Fee was payable monthly in arrears, and was calculated based on the average value of our gross assets at the end of the two most recently completed calendar quarters, and appropriately adjusted for any equity or debt capital raises, repurchases or redemptions during the current calendar quarter.
+For the year ended December 31, 2013, the Base Fee was payable monthly in arrears, and was calculated based on the average value of our gross assets at the end of the two most recently completed calendar quarters, and appropriately adjusted for any equity or debt capital raises, repurchases or redemptions during the current calendar quarter.
 The Base Fee for any partial month or quarter was appropriately pro-rated.